Danielle Schmiemann: Juniors

 Schmiemann started at the University of Alberta in 2014, joining the Pandas Curling Program.
-She played within the program throughout the entirety of her University Degree and now joins a group of very successful Bears and Pandas alumni, including all three of her current teammates Kelsey Rocque, Dana Ferguson and Rachelle Brown.
+She played within the program throughout the entirety of her University Degree and now joins a group of Bears and Pandas alumni, including all three of her current teammates Kelsey Rocque, Dana Ferguson and Rachelle Brown.

 In 2015, Schmiemann joined the Kelsey Rocque rink of Rocque, Holly Jamieson and Jesse Iles.
 The team won the Alberta Junior Curling Championship, earning her and her team a berth at the 2015 Canadian Junior Curling Championships in Corner Brook, Newfoundland and Labrador.
 There, the team went 9–1 in the round robin giving them a birth to the final, where they won against Ontario's Chelsea Brandwood 8–2.
 The team represented Canada at the 2015 World Junior Curling Championships, where they would go undefeated en route to claiming the title.
 Rocque aged out of juniors following the season and Schmiemann joined the Kristen Streifel rink at third.
 The team won one tour event, the Crestwood Ladies Fall Classic.
 At the Alberta Junior Provincials, the team lost the semifinal and would not go to the 2016 Canadian Junior Curling Championships.
 Later that season, Schmiemann played with Rocque and represented the Alberta Pandas at the 2016 CIS/CCA Curling Championships where they defeated the Thompson Rivers WolfPack skipped by Corryn Brown in the final.